AuFranklin85/gitskillsg/README.md

 # gitskillsg
-Creating a new branch is quick and very simple.
+Creating a new branch is quick and very simple in git.